mattydevicce/pluto/u6-apis/d32-ajax/__lesson__/weather_vain_solution/README.md

 Add an event listener to your form so that when it's **submitted**, an AJAX request fires to OpenWeatherMap and get's the current weather for Milwaukee.
 Remember that this is a form, and the point of AJAX is to get data without reloading the page.
 If only there was a way to *prevent the default behavior* of the form submission...

 Perhaps fire off the AJAX request in terminal first before tying it to the submission event handler.
-Once it's good, you can save your data object into a variable.

 ### Part 3 - Parse Yo'self Before You Wreck Yo'self

 Time to "parse" the data, or access what you want from the JSON that got returned from the API.
 Figure out how to take out the name of the city, and the temperature from your `data` object. **Suggestion:** put a `debugger` call in your `success` callback.
 This'll freeze the data for you to poke around in.
-Fo

-Now that you how to access to the correct data, edit your `success` callback to add the text "In Milwaukee it's 65.7 degrees Farenheit" to the paragraph tag with id of "forecast".
+Now that you know how to access to the correct data, edit your `success` callback to add the text "In Milwaukee it's 65.7 degrees Farenheit" to the paragraph tag with id of "forecast".

 ### Part 4 - Now Make it Dynamic!